 What is evaluative research?

-Unlike generative or exploratory research, which is all about brainstorming new ideas at the start of the design process, evaluative research focuses on refining and validating product designs or prototypes.
+Unlike generative research or exploratory research, which is all about brainstorming new ideas at the start of the design process, evaluative research focuses on refining and validating product designs or prototypes.
 By using different methods like usability testing, surveys, and A/B testing, we can pinpoint exactly where users might struggle and what they prefer.

 With targeted evaluation, you can make informed decisions that significantly enhance UX, design, usability, and – ultimately – the product’s ability to compete in the market.